bestzywang/Robust-Matrix-Completion-based-on-Factorization-and-Truncated-Quadratic-Loss-Function/README.md

 If you use our codes, please cite our paper.

 Z.-Y. Wang, X. P. Li and H. C. So, ``Robust matrix completion based on factorization and truncated-quadratic loss function,'' IEEE Trans.
 Circuits Syst.
 Video Technol., vol. 33, no. 9, pp. 1521-1534, Apr.
 2023.
-If you use our codes, please cite our papers.

 If you have any questions, please email us.
 Thanks.